claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   perform cyberstalking, cyberbullying, doxxing with the usage of these tools.
 * Perception of threat: the mere perception of using technology to enhance IPV can be used by attackers to control victims and enhance abuse.
-This can lead to lack of trust in technology and isolation from support from the victims side.
+This can lead to lack of trust in technology and isolation from support from the victim's side.

 # Definition of the Attacker

-The attacker we present in this document is one that has forceful control of accounts, devices, and/or authentication information for accessing systems.
+The attacker we present in this document is one that either has forceful control of accounts, devices, and/or authentication information for accessing systems, or uses public information to exercise control.
 The kind of attacker can be technologically savvy or not.
 We define this attacker as one of the strongest ones as it can have unlimited access to systems and devices.